AbdulwahabMohammed/whatsapp-bot/README.md

    ```
    The first run will display a QR code in the console.
 Scan this code with the WhatsApp account for that organization to link the bot.
 The QR is printed using `qrcode-terminal` and will appear again if the session expires.

 The project includes utilities to create an OpenAI assistant for each organization and manage its vector store for reference files.
+Run polling in `chat.js` always uses the conversation's thread ID to avoid invalid path errors.
+If you run a very old OpenAI SDK, the helper will fall back to the positional `retrieve(threadId, runId)` signature automatically.

 -## Scripts
 - `src/initDb.js` – Creates the required tables.
 Organizations now store their